Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Purpose of This Document

-Anthill is the Dillweed Namespace stack's cross-cutting observability plane for neutral infrastructure monitoring.
-This document specifies the Anthill Observability Layer — the sixth component of the Dillweed specification stack.
-Anthill defines the signal taxonomy, aggregation behavior, anomaly detection thresholds, and response protocols that enable the Dillweed Namespace Stewardship Organization (DNSO) to monitor the health, integrity, and fairness of the namespace ecosystem in operational deployment.
+Dillweed Anthill™ is the Dillweed Namespace stack's cross-cutting observability plane for neutral infrastructure monitoring.
+This document specifies the Anthill Observability Plane — the cross-cutting observability document of the Dillweed stack.
+Anthill defines the signal taxonomy, aggregation behavior, anomaly detection thresholds, and response protocols that enable the Dillweed Namespace Stewardship Office (DNSO) to monitor the health, integrity, and fairness of the namespace ecosystem in operational deployment.

-The existing five specification documents describe what the namespace is, how capabilities are resolved and registered, how governance authority is structured, and how the DNSO conducts its operations.
+The existing specification documents describe what the namespace is, how capabilities are resolved and registered, how governance authority is structured, and how the DNSO conducts its operations.
 Those documents describe obligations without specifying the tooling that fulfills them.
 Anthill closes that gap.
 It is the instrumentation layer that makes DNSO stewardship operationally credible rather than aspirationally documented.

 Anthill does not perform centralized surveillance.
 It aggregates weak signals distributed across resolver nodes, registry operations, and trust tier transitions into a coherent ecosystem picture — analogous to the stigmergic coordination of an ant colony, where no single agent holds complete knowledge and emergent behavior arises from distributed local signals.